oddmayo/oddmayo.github.io/_posts/2025-10-29-AI-Web-Scraping.md

 categories: Demo
 ---

-You can download the code from this post here: [oddmayo/crawl4ai-resources](https://github.com/oddmayo/crawl4ai-resources)

-**Contents:**

-* TOC
-{:toc}

 [Crawl4AI](https://github.com/unclecode/crawl4ai) is an open source crawling and scraping library that provides many tools for AI ready data extraction.
 There are many great tutorials out there, but most if not all focus on CSS or XPath extraction strategies that provide a 'result' object in amicable markdown format for LLMs to feed on.

 This tutorial focuses instead on using LLMs for extracting elements from the markdown in a lazy way.
 Why?
 Because even though you can find the use of this feature in the [Docs](https://docs.crawl4ai.com/), it's hard to find guidance regarding local LLMs.
 It's easy to just copy and paste your openAI key, but what if you want deeper control of what you are using at relatively zero cost.

+**CONTENTS:**

+* TOC
+{:toc}

+You can download the code from this post here: [oddmayo/crawl4ai-resources](https://github.com/oddmayo/crawl4ai-resources)

 # Set up